magomimmo/modern-cljs/doc/tutorial-05.md

 You can now use the login form as usual by clicking its Login button.

-If you created a new git branch as suggested in the preamble of this tutorial, I suggest you to stop any `boot` related process and commit the changes as follows
+If you created a new git branch as suggested in the preamble of this tutorial, you should now stop any `boot` related process and commit the changes as follows

 ```bash